LazaUK/AIFoundry-AgentsV2-Codex/README.md

 ## Part 3: Agent Configuration & Tools

 ### 3.1 Tool Definitions
-The agent is equipped with a dual-tooling strategy to ensure data accuracy:
+The agent is equipped with two tools to enable retrieval of the latest stock market information for the requested industry sector:
-WebSearchTool: Used to crawl the live web and identify current market leaders by ticker.MCPTool: Connects to the alpha_finance service to fetch specific fundamentals and news once tickers are identified.Python# Initializing tools within the Agent definition tools = [
+- **WebSearchTool**: Used to crawl the live web and identify current market leaders by ticker;
+- **MCPTool**: Connects to the Alpha Vantage's MCP service to fetch specific fundamentals and news once tickers are identified.

+` Python
+tools = [
     WebSearchTool(
         user_location = WebSearchApproximateLocation(country = "GB", city = "London")